 You may need to contact HMRC, either directly or through the ‘tell us once’ service.
 See our page Bereavment: tax issues on death for more information under the relevant heading.

 Impact of the death on your state pension and benefits

 If your spouse or civil partner dies, this may affect your state pension entitlement.
 In some situations, you may be able to claim more state pension.
 The rules for inheriting or increasing state pension from a spouse or civil partner are explained on GOV.UK.

 Importantly, if you do get a new, or extra, state pension as a result of your spouse or civil partner’s death, you will need to make sure that HMRC are aware of the change so that your own tax position is correct.
-See If my spouse or civil partner dies, will this affect my tax position? below.

 You may also be entitled to any extra state pension your spouse or civil partner was entitled to because they put off claiming (deferred) it when they reached state pension age.
 There is more information on inheriting a deferred state pension on GOV.UK.